 Pre-Application Reports

-Prior to submitting an Interconnection Application through either the Expedited or Standard Process (see Sections 3.3 and 3.4), all Interconnecting Customers with Facilities that are 500kW or greater must request and receive a Pre-Application Report from the Company.
+Prior to submitting an Interconnection Application through either the Expedited or Standard Process (see Sections 3.3 and 3.4), all Interconnecting Customers seeking to interconnect Facilities with an Export Capacity of 500kW or greater must request and receive a Pre-Application Report from the Company.
 The Pre-Application Form is located in Exhibit

-The Pre-Application Report is optional at the election of the Interconnecting Customer for those Facilities that are less than 500kW.
+The Pre-Application Report is optional for Interconnecting Customers seeking to interconnect Facilities with an Export Capacity less than 500kW.
 There is no fee for either a mandatory or optional Pre-Application Report.

 Following the submission for either a mandatory or optional Pre-Application Report, the Company shall provide the Report within 10 Business Days.
 The Pre-Application Report produced by the Company is non-binding, and the Interconnecting Customer must still successfully apply to interconnect to the Company’s EPS.